 Similarly, when instructing customers on how to go about sorting out their particular complaint or query make sure you are crystal clear.
 Helping the customer feel good about their interaction with you is important.
 But even more crucial is that they’ve completely understood what they need to do next.
-This results in problems being sorted out quickly, queries handled with a quick turnaround time, fewer emails, and less admin.
+This results in problems being sorted out quickly, queries handled with quick turnaround time, fewer emails, and less admin.
 Of course this ultimately positively impacts your bottom line.

 When considering which tools you need to implement, you must look at the customer relationship management (CRM) tool or system you use.
 This system will underpin your engagement with your customers.
-If your customer service staff are delivering an excellent customer experience, your CRM solution needs to further deliver satisfaction.
-It’ll embed your processes, automate and lessen administrative tasks and offer an efficient, highly effective service to your customer base.
+If your customer service staff are delivering excellent customer experience, your CRM solution needs to further deliver satisfaction.
+It’ll embed your processes, automate, and lessen administrative tasks and offer an efficient, highly effective service to your customer base.